DropsOfSerenity/angular-rails-test/README.md

 * `teaspoon` as a asset pipeline aware test runner for angular Jasmine unit tests
 * `factory_girl_rails` for nicer fixtures
+* `Faker` for nice fake names, emails, etc. in test data
 * `rails-assets-angular-mocks` so that we can actually mock on Jasmine tests
 * `rspec-rails` for rspec testing rather than default minitest